 <filter>

-<!-- Do not copy the signature in the META-INF folder.
-Otherwise, a security error may occur when you use the JAR file. -->
+<!-- Do not copy the signatures in the META-INF folder.
+Otherwise, this may cause a security exception when you use the JAR file. -->

 <artifact>*:*</artifact>